When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 Walmart has used only the essential social media plugins meant for an e-commerce site – Facebook, Twitter, Pinterest, YouTube, and Instagram.

 Wherever the website’s content is too much, accordions are used to segment and structure such content.
 You will find them designed as ‘Read more’ buttons.
 Accordions are a great choice for reducing the website’s load time as well.

-So we can see, there are different principles to design and develop web applications that provide preference to user experience.
+So we can see there are different principles to designing and developing web applications that provide preference to user experience.